gbv/subjects-api/README.md

 Returns an array of supported vocabularies as [JSKOS Concept Schemes](https://gbv.github.io/jskos/jskos.html#concept-schemes).

-There is a deprecated alias at `/api/voc` to be removed soon.
+There are deprecated aliases at `/api/voc` and `/occurrences/voc` (expected by cocoda-sdk) to be removed soon.

 ### GET /databases